 Jess said he noticed how stocks had proven to be a “better” investment than his savings account.
 They had increased in value quite a bit.
-He also noticed that in the 10 or 15 years he has had his mutual funds that the value goes up and goes down, like it did recently, he noted.
+He also noticed that in the 10 or 15 years he has had his mutual funds how the value goes up and goes down, as it did recently.

 OTHER INVESTMENTS.
 Jess had researched and talked with some of his friends about investing in gold or cryptocurrencies and other investments.
 Some people, he learned, liked these alternatives.